MazenMMostafa/Flutter/README.md

 ## 🧭 What's in the Repo?

-- **`day_n` folders**: Each folder is a mini-saga where I take on a new challenge.
-Inside, you’ll find code, notes, and probably a few bad puns.
 - **My Achievements**: A growing collection of apps and widgets that will make you go, "Wow, that’s actually not bad!"
 - **My Fails**: Yes, I’m keeping those.
 Every great coder needs a cringe compilation.